pusheco/pushe-android-studio-sample/README.md

 `Pushe.initialize(this, true);`

 Now run and install your app on a device or emulator that has google-play-service installed.
-Pushe needs minimum api=9 and google-play-service version >= 3 to run.
+Pushe needs minimum android api=9 and google-play-service version >= 3 to run.

 ## More Info
 For detailed documentations visit http://docs.pushe.co